jerseyweeds/multistreamnews.tv/prompt.md

   - "Copy All URLs" button with clipboard functionality
   - Visual confirmation ("Copied!") that fades after 2 seconds

+* **Footer with Last Updated Timestamp:**
+  - Display last updated date and time at bottom of page
+  - Shows when the application was last committed/updated
+  - Helps users know how current their version is
+  - Format: "Last Updated: [Date] at [Time] [Timezone]"

 ### PART B: LIVE STREAM MAINTENANCE SYSTEM

 ### 2.9.
 Networks.txt Database